Jeremy Gan

 Jeremy Gan Wye Teck (born 24 January 1979) is a Malaysian former badminton player, who now works as a badminton coach.

 Gan was a boys' doubles gold medalist at the 1996 World Junior Championships, and 1997 Asian Junior Championships partnered with Chan Chong Ming.
 Gan was part of the national team that won the men's team bronze at the 1998 Asian Games in Bangkok.
 Gan resigned from the Badminton Association of Malaysia in 2017, and moved as the mixed doubles coach at the Nippon Badminton Association starting in January 2018.
+In 2025, Gan was appointed the coach of Hong Kong's mixed-doubles teams.